Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 - Once the dough is formed, transfer the dough onto a parchment-lined pan or baking tray.
-Gently, flatten the dough before cover it with loosely with cling wrap.
+Gently, flatten the dough before covering it loosely with cling wrap.
 Cover the dough with a towel and let it sit out for 1 hour.
 Then transfer the tray to the refrigerator for 8 hours (I did this overnight).

-- Make the butter: Loosely wrap 1 cup butter with plastic wrap and press it down with a rolling pin to form a thin sheet.
+- Make the butter: Loosely wrap 1 cup of butter with plastic wrap and press it down with a rolling pin to form a thin sheet.
 Place the thin butter sheet on a pan or tray and transfer it to the fridge to chill.

 - After 8 hours (or in the morning), turn out the chilled dough on a baking mat or floured surface.
 Roll out the dough to form a rectangle or square.

 - Place the chilled butter in the center of the dough and fold it (see photo below).
 Roll out the butter/dough package with a rolling pin and place it in the fridge for 1 hour or more.

 - Take chilled dough out of the fridge and turn it out on a baking mat or floured surface.
 Again, fold the dough and roll it out.
 Place it back in the fridge for 1 more hour (I did the same process three times).

 - Now it's time to shape the pain au chocolat.
 Take the chilled dough from the fridge and turn it out on a baking mat or floured surface.
 Divide the dough into two (I decided to put half of the dough in the freezer for later).